josematute/sql-langgraph-agent/README.md

-# 🔗 PostgreSQL LangChain Agent
+# 🔗 SQL LangChain Agent

-A PostgreSQL agent with memory built using LangChain and LangGraph.
+A SQL agent with memory built using LangChain and LangGraph.
+Works with any SQL database (PostgreSQL, SQLite, MySQL, etc.).
 Uses LangChain's `create_agent` API with LangGraph's checkpointing for conversation memory.

 ## 📑 Table of Contents